syncfusion-content/xamarin.android-docs/xamarin-android/SfComboBox/highlighting-matched-text.md

 ---
-layout : post
+layout: post
-title : MatchHighlighting in Syncfusion® SfComboBox control for Xamarin.Android description : Learn how to highlight the matched text in SfComboBox platform : Xamarin.Android control : SfComboBox documentation : ug
+title: Text Highlighting in Syncfusion® SfComboBox control for Xamarin.Android
+description: Learn how to highlight matching text in the SfComboBox dropdown list to improve user experience and make item selection more intuitive with customizable highlighting options.
+platform: Xamarin.Android
+control: SfComboBox
+documentation: ug
 ---

 # Highlighting matched text